 March 10 | 6:30pm | 213 Water Street | $10

-Join the Seaport Museum and celebrated historian Russell Shorto for a presentation focusing on Shorto’s newly-released book Taking Manhattan: The Extraordinary Events That Created New York and Shaped America.
+Join South Street Seaport Museum in partnership with the New Amsterdam History Center for a presentation by celebrated historian Russell Shorto focusing on his newly-released book Taking Manhattan: The Extraordinary Events That Created New York and Shaped America.

-Kick off the opening week of the highly-anticipated three-floor exhibition Maritime City with this first public program held in the newly-renovated exhibition space located within the 1868 warehouse, A.A.
+Kick off the opening week of the Seaport Museum’s highly-anticipated three-floor exhibition Maritime City with this first public program held in the newly-renovated exhibition space located within the 1868 warehouse, A.A.
 Thomson & Co..
-Attendees are invited to come early and explore the exhibition before the program begins.
+Attendees are invited to explore the exhibition before the event starting at 5:30pm, or following the presentation until 8:30pm.

 Advanced registration is encouraged for this event but walkups will be accommodated as possible.
 Books will be available for purchase.
-A Q&A, book signing, and reception with wine or sparkling water will follow the presentation.
+A book signing and reception with wine and sparkling water will follow the presentation.

 About the Author